 Red Wheat Agronomy & Varieties

-New Variety, Faller, has an 8-10% yield advantage over the original Red Wheat variety AC Barrie and 5% over Infinity
+New to the UK, Faller, was added to the UK National List in June 2018.
+It has an 8-10% yield advantage over the original Red Wheat variety AC Barrie and 5% over Infinity

 Anywhere in England.

 Few limitations.
 Red Wheat prefers moisture retentive land.
 It is not suited to drought prone sands.
 It does however like black soils.

 Red Wheat needs a firm seed bed which means min-till or direct drilling are ideal.